oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. method:: Pipeline.add_fetchone(statement, parameters=None, rowfactory=None)

     Adds an operation that executes a query and returns the first row of the result set if one exists.
+The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

-When the Pipeline is executed, the :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.rows` attribute populated with this row if the query is performed successfully.
+    When the Pipeline is executed, the
+    :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.rows` attribute populated with this row if the query is performed successfully.